BRAINTREE HISTORICAL SOCIETY

 With the addition of one new map/large document file cabinet to add to the three already onsite, Mary Frazier, Ruth Powell, and our librarians have been involved in an ongoing process of reviewing the Society’s large historical maps and documents.
 Efforts have focused on sorting what is and is not in adequate condition to retain for our collection, while at the same time unrolling, encapsulating, sorting and filing these valuable items.
 The large collection of rolled maps and documents awaiting flattening have been organized and stored in climate-controlled locations on the ground level and lower level of the archives.
 With our flat storage capacity expanded by 33%, the map cabinets have been reorganized into new categories while the development of an inventory list continues to move forward.
 An assessor’s map on the wall on in the library guides researchers to old Town assessor’s records listing the history of properties in Braintree.

-Volunteers Kari Mofford and Yvonne Dhimitri are currently working on organizing, assessing and cataloging the Society’s large collection of glass negatives from Braintree photographers whose old negatives include a wide range of area subjects, including streets, buildings, people and local areas of significance.
+Volunteer Kari Mofford currently working on organizing, assessing and cataloging the Society’s large collection of glass negatives from Braintree photographers whose old negatives include a wide range of area subjects, including streets, buildings, people and local areas of significance.
 Once this cataloging and filing process is complete, those negatives that will tolerate the process will be developed into new photos to add to the Society’s large collection of old Braintree-centered photographs.

 As the deep reorganization and cataloging of the Resource Center’s genealogical information and files continues, the librarians are excited about the news that Braintree’s Town Records from 1640 through 2006 have now been digitized through a service administered by the Boston Public Library.
 These records now reside in the Internet Archive.